pelias/query/README.md

 [https://npmjs.org/package/pelias-query](https://npmjs.org/package/pelias-query)

+#### About

+This repository contains all the *geospatial* and *liguistic* matching elasticsearch queries used in the [https://github.com/pelias/pelias](Pelias geocoder).

+An attempt has been made to provide the queries in a more general-purpose fashion, where only a few variables need to be changed in order to use the same queries with an elasticsearch [document schema](https://github.com/pelias/schema) which is not exactly the same as the one which ships with Pelias.

+Feel free to fork the project, Pull Requests are welcome!

+#### Motivation

+As the complexity and variability of database queries grows in a large project, their maintenance starts to become more and more difficult.

+Additionally; the controller code used to compose these queries becomes a horrible mix of user input validation and query composition logic.

+In many cases query logic is copy->pasted between queries when it can simply be reused.

+This repo aims to solve some of these issues by providing:

+- a logical boundary between query composition and input validation
+- a way to notate query variables which is distict from the RESTful API
+- a method of composing complex queries from smaller components
+- a way of testing/debugging and re-using queries across repos/forks.

+The general API design should be familiar to those who have used an MVC-type framework before.

 ### Variables

 Variables are used as placeholders in order to pre-build queries before we know the final values which will be provided by the user.